besport/ocaml-jwt/README.md

 #### Decode a token.

-As JWT data are encoded with B64, we can retrieve the information like the header and payload from the token.
+As JWT data are encoded with B64, we can retrieve the information like the header and the payload from the token.

-You can use `Jwt.t_of_token` to get a type t with the header and payload encoded in the token.
+You can use `Jwt.t_of_token` to get a type t with the header and the payload encoded in the token.